PseudoRAM/airi/README.md

 This project provides two ways to interact with your local AnythingLLM instance:

 1. **Menu Bar App** (`Menu.app`): A macOS menu bar application that gives you quick access to ask questions to AnythingLLM via a simple dialog interface
-   - Ask questions through a popup dialog
+   - Ask questions through a popup dialog or **voice recording** 🎤
+   - Maintain multi-turn conversations with context
+   - Voice responses spoken aloud automatically
    - View and copy previous answers
    - Access debug logs